 Hill Running Benefits: Why You Need Hills In Your Training Program

 Checking your schedule and seeing you have a hill session for the day is, for most runners, a horrible feeling.
-Knowing that your legs are going to be aching, breathing hard and having to really push is horrible enough, but for some reason a lot of runners do not find hill sessions very satisfactory.
-I have an interesting theory as to why this is- most runners use any faster sessions to test where they are with their fitness and hills don't give the best indication of how fast you can run a 5k really.
+Knowing that your legs are going to be aching, breathing hard, and having to push is horrible enough, but for some reason, a lot of runners do not find hill sessions very satisfactory.
+I have an interesting theory as to why this is- most runners use any faster sessions to test where they are with their fitness and hills don't give the best indication of how fast you can run a 5k.
+However, there are a lot of benefits to hill running.

 However, this is the biggest mistake runners make by far!
-Never use training to find out what shape your in, instead get in the shape you want to be in by training.
+Never use training to find out what shape you're in, instead get in the shape you want to be in by training.

 "Training to failure is failure of training" - Arthur Lydiard